 The message is simple.
 Extraterrestrials are very real.
 It's not an imaginary fantasy so get over it folks.

-It's a "reality", it's here and it has been on this planet for some time now.
+It's a "reality", it's here and it has been on this planet for a long time now.

 The secrecy, controversy and disinformation about this complex and vast reality has been necessary for now to hide the truth that is in a minority's best interest to remain that way to keep in control of power.

-Humanity it's at the brink of big upheavals that only a minority is aware of.
+Humanity it's at the brink of big upheavals that only a small minority is aware of.

 Rest assure the present and the upcoming future holds the unavoidable truth about this topic.

 Nova Star started being constructed sometime in April 2015 and was 60% done and delivered by the end of Burning Man 2015.

 The process to get it done was exciting, full of joy, extensive and at the same time increasingly stressful and beyond expensive tours the completion deadline.